ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Politics

-In Gaia, Eech town and village has both a mayor, elected by the local villagers.
+In Gaia, each town and village has both a mayor, elected by the local villagers.
 The local constabularies tend to be very small and composed of career officers, and typically reports to a police chief, who himself reports to the mayor.
 The police chief doubles as the head of the militia, though by tradition only the mayor can declare war.

 There will always be at least one government building in a village: The mayor's office, the military commander's office, the chief constable's office, and a few jail cells.
 In small or even medium sized villages, these might just separate desks in a one-room building, although in most large villages, the constabulary will have their own building for the jails.

-In addition to all this, the warlord will have a representative in all but the smallest of villages.
+In addition to all this, the closest warlord will usually have a representative in all but the smallest of villages.
 He is often little more than a figurehead, but an important one, and once a year he is responsible for collecting taxes from the village.
 Accompanying the tax collector to the warlord's stronghold as a guard is a good way for an up and coming warrior to see a bot of the world.
+An unlucky few towns fall equidistant between multiple warlords, and have a representative from each.

 ## Religion

 Reverence for nature plays a major part in lives of Zephyrans, though there are no formal deities, observances, or ceremonies.
 Zephyrans celebrate the new and full moons and the changing of the seasons with feast days.
 The entire world is imbued with the power of nature, and some zephyrans are able to spontaneously draw on this power to change the world around them; these people are called druids, and some of them are quite powerful.
 Because there are no formal religious ceremonies or dogmas, these druids don't necessarily hold positions of power or influence, though they are respected.
+The Zephyrans recognize no deities or gods, and clerics are unknown.

 The closest a village will have to a holy day is their Rememberence Day, which every village has, and which differs for every village.
 This day commemorates the day the orc hordes descended on their village during the Great Devastation, and is a day of solemn reflection and gratitude.
 All work ceases on these days, and if they fall on a market day or a training day, the activities are just skipped and resumed the following week.

 ## Languages and Writing